mfichman/cs248-basic-opengl/README.md

 1. [Get the SDL disk image and open it](http://www.libsdl.org/release/SDL-1.2.14.dmg)
 2. Copy SDL.framework to /Library/Frameworks
-3. Open the XCode project and build
+3. Open the XCode project in "xcode" and run

 ### Windows